pneff/wsgiservice/README.markdown

 * WsgiService is not planning to be a full-featured frontend framework.
 Use your existing framework of choice for that, e.g. [Pylons](http://pylonshq.com/).

+## Current implementation ##

+The current implementation is not production ready.
+But much has been done already:

+* Easy input validation of path parameters and POST input (validate decorator).
+* Send the correct expiry headers (expiry decorator).
+* Easy testing, the resources can be instantiated and tested without having to go through the WsgiService framework at all.
+* Content negotiation between JSON and XML.
+Both using the Accept request header and file extensions.
+* Almost complete test coverage.

 ## See also ##

 * [servicegen](http://github.com/pneff/servicegen/tree/master): The predecessor to WsgiService